 The Jobseeker’s Dilemma: The Downside of a Candidates’ Market

 With an abundance of tech jobs but a shortage of talent, it should be a jobseeker’s dream market.
 Individuals can finally sit in the driver’s seat and steer their ideal careers.
-However, many candidates aren’t feeling this power.
+However, many candidates aren’t feeling this power in this jobseekers market.

-With so much demand and so little tech talent supply, there has been an influx of open roles and job postings – many of which are duplicated across multiple career sites and job boards.
-This can make it difficult to get your resume in front of a real person who is able to make real decisions.
+With so much demand and so little tech talent supply, there has been an influx of open roles and job postings.
+Many of the postings are duplicated across multiple career sites and job boards.
+This can make it difficult to get your resume in front of a real person.
+Especially one that is able to make real decisions.
 Even with in-demand IT skills and a candidate-driven job market, many are feeling lost in the resume black hole.
 Here are some tips to help you navigate open positions and catch a hiring manager’s eye.

 How to Separate Fact from Fiction